abhiSyncd/Java-Threads-Step-By-Step/1-d-CreatingThreads-Executors/readMe.md

     These IDLE threads in the pool can be reused to execute pending tasks

     This mechanism is especially helpful in systems that execute a large number of small tasks.
+    You can throttle client request instead of having clients throttle your api